-As President, Martin plans and directs the operations of the Associated Engineering group of companies.
+As President & CEO, Martin plans and directs the operations of the Associated Engineering group of companies.
 Prior to taking on this role, Martin held roles of increasing responsibility including Project Manager, Manager of the Resource Infrastructure Group in BC, and, most recently, Vice President & General Manager of our BC/Northern operation.

 Martin has volunteered on technical, professional and industry organizations, including the ACEC-BC, Master Municipal Construction Documents BC, and the BCIT Civil Technology Program Advisory Committee.